maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 You successfully eavesdropped $$g^a=[T^2+T^4+T^5]$$ as well as $$g^b=[T^3,T^4,T^5,T^6,T^7]$$ from their Diffie-Hellman key exchange.
-Since there are 255 elements in $$\mathbb{F}^{\times}$$ you guess that the exchanged key is an alphabet from the ASCII table and the polynomial is interpreted as a bit sequence.
+Since there are 255 elements in $$\mathbb{F}^{\times}$$ you guess that the exchanged key is an alphabet from the ASCII table.
+The polynomial is interpreted as a bit sequence.
 What is the secret key Alice and Bob are using?
 What has Alice sent to Bob with `dellepudeldkknwu`?

 ## Concluding
 The cryptosystems, described in this article, eventually only require a cyclic group.
-Since the multiplicative group of any finite field is cyclic, you can take any big finite field in order to apply the cryptosystem.
+Since the multiplicative group of any finite field is cyclic, you can take any finite field in order to apply the cryptosystem.
 You might take a finite field $$\mathbb{F}_{p}$$, or $$\mathbb{F}_{p^n}$$, or you choose a big subgroup of an elliptic curve over a finite field which is cyclic.
 Concrete examples can help to understand the mechanisms.
 However, it